kubernetes/website/content/en/blog/_posts/clientcmd-tutorial.md

 but they come in handy when multiple API servers are involved, such as in multi-cluster scenarios.

-There’s a potential gotcha here: prefixes don’t modify the short name, so `--namespace` needs some care if multiple prefixes are used: only one of the prefixes can be associated with the `-n` short name.
+There's a potential gotcha here: prefixes don't modify the short name, so `--namespace` needs some care if multiple prefixes are used: only one of the prefixes can be associated with the `-n` short name.
-You’ll have to clear the short names associated with the other prefixes’ `--namespace` , or perhaps all prefixes if there’s no sensible `-n` association.
+You'll have to clear the short names associated with the other prefixes' `--namespace` , or perhaps all prefixes if there's no sensible `-n` association.
 Short names can be cleared as follows: